0cjs/sedoc/8bit/apple/apple-iic.md

 Apple IIc Notes
 ===============

-For full details, including hardware design details, ROM listings, etc., see [The Apple IIc Technical Reference Manual][techref].
-This does not include [schematics] however.
+All page numbers below not otherwise indicated refer to [The Apple IIc Technical Reference Manual][techref].
+See that for full details, including hardware design, ROM listings, and schematics (pp. 292-296).
+There is also a separate [schematics] PDF, but that's worse quality than the manual.

 Changes from IIe:
 - CMT (cassette) support dropped.